Business: Takeaways From a Week at Tony Robbin’s $10,000 Business Mastery

 Tony Hsieh ended up being a total disappointment.
 I respect what he has accomplished, but damn that speech sucked.
 It was one hour where he talked about how Zappos is revitalizing Downtown Las Vegas.
 The topic just seemed more relevant for a Ted talk than to this audience who wanted to learn about business.

 Tony Robbins shared a great story about Richard Branson.
 One of his rules in business is to “protect the downside” which means to minimize risk as much as possible.
+Knowing about risk management vs risk avoidance is vital in affiliate marketing.
 The biggest risk Richard had in starting Virgin airlines is the cost of the airplanes.
 If the business failed, he didn’t want to be on the hook for millions of dollars in airplanes.
 He negotiated with them so that if the airline goes out of business, the manufacturers (Boeing or Aerobus) would buy the planes back.

 Was it Worth it?